JaredRLanoue/Dragons/README.md

 ### Katie - written by Jared
 Katie is a recent graduate in her mid-20s who has just moved to a new city and is looking for groups to join for professional networking and career development, as well as for creating long-lasting friendships.
 She is highly motivated, driven, and is looking for groups that will support her professional growth and provide her with a sense of community.
 As a tech-savvy individual, Katie is looking for a simple-to-use software solution that will help her efficiently find and join the right groups for her professional development and social needs.
+Rachel- written by Abdi Issack
+Rachel is a college student in her early 20s who is passionate about environmental issues and activism.
+She is looking for a way to connect with like-minded individuals and attend events that support her cause.
+She is busy with her studies and extracurricular activities, so she is looking for a software solution that will help her find and attend events without having to spend too much time searching.

 ## User Stories